 Red Hills Lumber produces a range of custom wood products from the highest quality pine timber.
 All products are milled from large old-growth south Georgia pine.
 These trees are sustainably grown in our natural forests which gives them a tightness of grain and density not found in pine plantation lumber.
 Our primary products are four grades of high quality heart pine flooring, all from solid 3/4 inch thick boards that will withstand heavy wear and multiple refinishing.
 We also produce custom wood beams, wainscoting, moldings and stair parts.
 Unless otherwise designated our products are longleaf pine, the hardest species with the tightest grain and clearest face.
-We do, however, mill some old growth shortleaf and loblolly pine, so labled, that produce wide boards, slightly less dense, but with high heart content.
+We do, however, mill some old growth shortleaf pine, so labled, that produce wide boards, slightly less dense, but with high heart content.

 Most Red Hills products can be customized.
 Boards can be milled in widths up to 12 inches.
 Board widths, molding profiles, paneling, beams and mantles can be customized to match restoration projects.